-Years in the planning, months in the making, our new Teaching Kitchen is open!
-From four full-sized Monogram ranges to the pizza-ready hearth oven, there’s so much to love about this new space.
+Years in the planning, months in the making, our Teaching Kitchen is everything we dreamed of!
+From four full-sized Monogram ranges to the pizza-ready hearth oven, there’s so much to love about this space.

 The accent wall of vintage cookbook pages steals the show and hearts.
 It’s a love letter to home cooks from Anne and her mom Betty Jo who had a career as a home economist in the 1960’s.
 Kimberly Meadowlark expertly installed the wall, carefully choosing pages.
 Customers stop and stare, reminiscing over recipes and books that they remember.
 WAFB did a lovely story on the background on the wall.
 Watch this time lapse of the talented Kimberly Meadowlark and the page-by-page installation.